Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 detection.
 A parking monitor app powered by OpenCV will be used to detect if a parking spot has been filled or made empty, further improving the effectiveness of the system.

+The machine learning algorithm will be trained using data collected from the sensors (video camera).
+The machine learning algorithm will then be used to identify if a car parking space is free or busy.

 ### Anaconda